TomasJohansson/crsTransformations/docs/README.md

         // alternative to the above hardcoding: use the library "crs-transformation-constants"
         // and constants EpsgNumber.WORLD__WGS_84__4326 and EpsgNumber.SWEDEN__SWEREF99_TM__3006
         // from the class com.programmerare.crsConstants.constantsByAreaNameNumber.v9_8_9.EpsgNumber

         CrsCoordinate centralStockholmWgs84 = CrsCoordinateFactory.latLon(59.330231, 18.059196, epsgWgs84);

         CrsTransformationAdapter crsTransformationAdapter = CrsTransformationAdapterCompositeFactory.createCrsTransformationMedian();
-        // If the Gradle/Maven configuration includes all five adapter implementations, then the
+        // If the Gradle/Maven configuration includes all six adapter implementations, then the
-        // above created 'Composite' implementation will below use all five 'leaf' implementations
+        // above created 'Composite' implementation will below use all six 'leaf' implementations
         // and return a coordinate with a median longitude and a median latitude CrsTransformationResult centralStockholmResultSweRef = crsTransformationAdapter.transform(centralStockholmWgs84, epsgSweRef);

         if(centralStockholmResultSweRef.isSuccess()) {
             System.out.println(centralStockholmResultSweRef.getOutputCoordinate());
             // Console output from the above code row:
-            // Coordinate(xEastingLongitude=674032.3573261796, yNorthingLatitude=6580821.991123579, crsIdentifier=CrsIdentifier(crsCode='EPSG:3006', isEpsgCode=true, epsgNumber=3006))
+            // Coordinate(xEastingLongitude=674032.3573263118, yNorthingLatitude=6580821.991123579, crsIdentifier=CrsIdentifier(crsCode='EPSG:3006', isEpsgCode=true, epsgNumber=3006))
         }
     }
 }